 A presenter may use a device to present prudent information.

-If the device is a laptop, it may be used to view meeting material, take notes, or retrieve information relevant to the meeting.
+Devices may be used to view meeting material, take notes, or retrieve information relevant to the meeting.

+A device may be used to broadcast U.S.S. meetings at the discretion of the President.

-In the event that the president approves the individual to use an electric device.
+In the event that the president approves an individual to use an electronic device.

 If a member of the U.S.S. is found to be using an electronic device for reasons other than those allowed, the individual shall first receive a verbal warning.
 If the individual is found to be noncompliant with the policy yet again, a written warning shall be sent to them regarding the incident (an email shall suffice).
 All incidents following a written warning will result in half a point towards an unexcused absence.